 Col. E. H. Taylor Small Batch Bottled In Bond

-Taylor Small Batch
+AKA: Taylor Small Batch

 Producer: Old Fashioned Copper Distillery, Frankfort, KY